Read, subscribe and share my monthly newsletter, The [ED]it, here.

 "Seek light, keep moving", American poet Maggie Smith

 Selected clients: The Telegraph Magazine, HSBC, Sterling Publishing, University for the Creative Arts (UCA), The Crafts Study Centre, The Pirbright Institute, The Western People.

 My work has been featured in: The Guardian, Caught by the River, Closure Magazine, The Western Mail, Documenting Britain, Stellazine, Rear Curtain, Pictory.

 For information about how purchase prints, books or zines available in my shop please visit this page.
 Please contact me directly if something you like is not currently in the shop.
 You can also find more ways to support my work here.

-2020 - Photo Fringe; Phoenix Art Space, Brighton
+2020 - Digital Journeys at Photo Fringe; Phoenix Art Space, Brighton

-2020 - Guildford Institute, with Kiln Photo Workshops
+2020 - Change at Jamaica at Guildford Institute, with Kiln Photo Workshops

 - The Senedd, Cardiff